skip to main content

 REQUIREMENTS TO QUALIFY:

-The student has 80% attendance or better
+The student has to have 80% attendance or better

 INSTRUCTIONS: